freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-26.md

 ### --feedback--

-The phrase `since my childhood` doesn't indicate a cessation of Linda's passion for biking.
+The phrase doesn't indicate a cessation of Linda's passion for biking.

 ## --video-solution--